ErringPaladin10-VTILServer/Project-Cobra/README.md

-If you are on Linux you should have a basic understanding of how to install dependencies, Setting them up on the other hand I cannot help you with as I do not have a basic understanding of Linux, And for me to give guides I need a basic understanding of said operating system, I will **NOT** give guides to an operating system I do not understand because it's not on 100% guaranteed is going to be right.
+If you are on Linux you should have a basic understanding of how to install dependencies, Setting them up on the other hand I cannot help you with as I do not have a basic understanding of Linux, And for me to give guides I need a basic understanding of said operating system, I will **NOT** give guides to an operating system I do not understand because it's not 100% guaranteed is going to be right.